-One example: Patient presents with nosebleed and is packed.
+One example: The patient presents with a nosebleed and is packed.
 Later in the day, the patient accidentally pulls the packing out, begins bleeding again, and is repacked.

-One example: Patient has abscesses drained to right arm and left leg.
+One example: The patient has abscesses drained to the right arm and left leg.

 One example: Patient has moderate sedation performed by one provider and shoulder reduction performed by another provider.

-One example: Patient has thoracentesis performed and found to have empyema, which requires subsequent chest tube by same physician.
+One example: The patient has thoracentesis performed and is found to have empyema, which requires a subsequent chest tube by the same physician.

 These modifiers allow providers to indicate the specific anatomic location where a procedure was performed.
 Recognition of these modifiers varies by payer.